soundpress/RulesOfNYC/docs/c03/index.rst

       (i) informs the debt collector that he or she is not authorized to accept process for the consumer; or

       (ii) fails to respond to the debt collector's inquiry about the attorney's authority to accept process within a reasonable period of time after the inquiry.
-The employer of a debt collector may not be held liable in any action brought under § 5-77(a)(3) or (5) if the employer shows by a preponderance of the evidence that the violation was not intentional and resulted despite the maintenance or procedures reasonably adapted to avoid any such violation.
+The employer of a debt collector may not be held liable in any action brought under 6 RCNY § 5-77(a)(3) or (5) if the employer shows by a preponderance of the evidence that the violation was not intentional and resulted despite the maintenance or procedures reasonably adapted to avoid any such violation.

 (b) Communication in connection with debt collection.
 A debt collector, in connection with the collection of a debt, shall not: